ShubhayanS/eLab-Reports-Downloader/README.md

 ### :running: Running

 1. Clone the repository, and navigate to the downloaded folder `eLab-Reports-Downloader`.
-2. Open CMD where the folder is located and type ```python elab.py``` .
+2. Open CMD where the folder is located
-3. You will be prompted for Registration Number and Password.
-Type them one by one and press Enter.
+3. Open in elab.py in your notepad editor or any editor of your preference.
+In the user name variable and pw variable type your registration number and password of elab  and dont forget to save the file in same location.
+4. Again,in the cmd to run the downloader, type ```python elab.py``` .
-4. Your eLab reports will automatically get downloaded and saved in Downloads (default chrome download location) in your PC.
+5. Your eLab reports will automatically get downloaded and saved in Downloads (default chrome download location) in your PC.

 ## :stars: Contribute